Human rights in Africa

+Human rights assessment

+A July 2017 United Nations Economic Commission for Africa report argues that the CFTA may contribute to tackling poverty and inequality as its wide scope will facilitate structural changes in African economies.
+It is seen as a step towards meeting the African Union's Agenda 2063 and the Sustainable Development Goals.
+The document was targeted to ensuring human rights were considered within the negotiations.

+According to the Food and Agriculture Organization, recognizing the intersections of gender, agriculture, and trade, it is critical to ensure that the implementation of the AfCFTA addresses the nuanced and varied challenges that women face.
+It is vital that the operationalization of the AfCFTA agreement ensures that future trade policies, practices, and regulations promote gender equality and the empowerment of women and girls on the African continent, especially in supporting women to seize the new opportunities created ‘in agriculture’ by the AfCFTA.
+Implementation of the agreement that is not inclusive of women could result in a widening gender gap by negatively affecting women-led micro, small, or medium-sized enterprises and those who rely on informal trade (including cross border) for their livelihoods.

 African human rights system

 The African Charter is a human rights document made up of 68 articles carved up into four sections—Human and Peoples' Rights; Duties; Procedure of the Commission; and Applicable Principles.
 It merges the three clusters of rights, namely, civil and political rights, economic, social, and cultural rights, and group and peoples' rights.
 It enforces obligations on individual members of each African society and connects the ideas of human rights, peoples' rights, and duties on people.

 The organ commissioned to interpret the Charter, as well as investigate individual complaints is the African Commission on Human and People's Rights (ACHPR).
 The ACHPR was established based on Art.
 30 of the Charter and was inaugurated in November 1987.
 The ACHPR meets two times a year and its secretariat is headquartered in Banjul (Gambia).